Teaching in Times of Crisis

 Facilitating a Discussion

-If you would like to talk directly with your students about the crisis, you might consider contacting the Vanderbilt Psychological and Counseling Center for ideas on how to approach such a conversation.
+If you would like to talk directly with your students about the crisis, you might consider contacting the University Counseling Center (UCC) for ideas on how to approach such a conversation.
 Additionally, the information below may also be useful in discussing a tragedy with your students.
 There are a number of factors that can affect how a conversation about a crisis might go.
 As Deborah Shmueli (2003), a professor at Haifa University in Israel, has suggested, some things to take into consideration are as follows: